-About 100 million Americans are now either living in poverty or just above it, according to this article in The New York Times.
+About 100 million Americans are now either living in poverty or just above it, according to in The New York Times.
 Given our nation’s 315 million people, that’s about one in three.

 Fifty-one million middle-class Americans are now considered near-poor because they earned less than 150 percent of the government’s national poverty line under the new count.
 That’s three-quarters higher than the official account published in September.
 The national poverty line was $24,343 for a family of four in 2010.